 MARC and the MCCI pioneered institutional arbitration in Mauritius with the setting up of the MCCI Permanent Court of Arbitration in 1996, and has constantly striven, through representations, sensitization campaigns, training to spearhead developments in the field of arbitration and ADR in Mauritius and the region.
 Through its years of existence, MARC has administered a significant number of both international and domestic cases, ranging from less than 1 million MUR to 650,000 million MUR.

 MARC is an autonomous, non-governmental Arbitral Institution and is neutral and independent.

 MARC Arbitrators are required to sign a Declaration of Independence and Impartiality prior to engaging in any arbitration to ensure their neutrality.

-As the ADR arm of the MCCI, MARC has a regional and international outreach unmatched by any other institution.
+As the former ADR arm of the MCCI, MARC has a regional and international outreach unmatched by any other institution.
 Its network includes 9000 Chambers of Commerce and Industry across the world as well as the most important ADR centers, namely the American Arbitration Association, the Centre de Mediation et d'Arbitrage de Paris, the Australian Center for International Commercial Arbitration, the Indian Council of Arbitration and the Arbitration Foundation of South Africa.